Events and Requests

 . http

-If the inbound process came from an HTTP channel, this property provides access to express's common req
+If the inbound process came from an HTTP channel, you can now access express's common req

 and res